Car Buying Strategies

 The 2017 Hyundai Accent is mostly the same from the previous year.
 The biggest change is a new trim line, the Value Edition Sedan, which adds a higher-end trim option for those who do not want one of the hatchback-styled trims.

-Top Ten Reasons to Buy a 2017 Hyundai Accent - The Pros
+Reasons You May Want to Consider a 2017 Hyundai Accent - The Pros

 1. Accessible Price